sssscccc210/Text-Frame-Generator/README.md

 Files with mixed Japanese (full-width) and half-width characters are also supported.

 ## Install
-Download and extract the ZIP file.
+Download and extract the latest version of the ZIP from [Releases](https://github.com/sssscccc210/Text-Frame-Generator/releases).

 ## How to use
 1. Move the file you want to frame in the expanded folder (move it to the same folder as **`EXECUTE.bat`**).